jake-87/blog/content/blog/isabelle-rule-musings.md

   P
 ```

 This rule is more specifically called a "destruction" rule, as it takes apart (destroys) the original term (here the conjunction) and concludes with one of its subterms.
 The `d` in `drule` therefore stands for `destruction` or `destroy`.
-Destruction rules are used for forwards-reasoning, as you move "down" the rule.
+Destruction rules are used for forwards-reasoning, as you move "forwards down" the rule.

 `apply (drule conjunct1)` hence replaces an assumption of form `P ∧ Q` with one of `P`, deleting the original `P ∧ Q` assumption.